Magisk-Modules-Alt-Repo/submission/README.md

 <!--  -->
 <!-- The benefit of such a system is that moderators can be away from their computers and can handle all necessary migrations online through the GitHub website.
 This should speed up the module approval process significantly. -->

+# Disclaimer

+We do our best to check modules as they are submitted into MMAR for any malicious/broken functionality, but we cannot reasonably check every commit from the time the modules are accepted.
+As such we withhold any responsibility for bricked devices, unintended behavior, malware, or other problems arising from using modules submitted to MMAR.
+If you notice such a module, though, please let us know (see below).

+# Reporting modules

+If you notice a broken module or one containing malware, please create an issue here with the `Module Takedown Request` template.
+In case of matters requiring urgent attention, such as modules that brick devices or malware, please *also* ping us in the issue and send an e-mail message about that (see the `Contact` section below).

 # Permission Levels
 These are the different levels that users can be assigned when choosing to contribute to this project.